adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-24-maximizing-the-convenience-factor-archetypes-in-hugo.md

 When used properly, SSGs can automate many of the tasks involved in building and maintaining a website.
 This capability, which becomes increasingly important as the site grows in size and complexity, reduces the need to concentrate on some of the more mundane aspects of website work.
 As a result, web developers and their clients have more time and freedom to make better decisions about websites’ content, performance, and design — the things that will most effectively satisfy current visitors and attract new visitors.

-Similarly, web devs often praise [Hugo](https://gohugo.io/){: target="_blank" rel="noopener"} for its admittedly awesome build speed, yet overlook how Hugo is packed with features designed specifically to provide category-leading convenience to both developers and site owners.
+Similarly, web devs often praise [Hugo](https://gohugo.io/) for its admittedly awesome build speed, yet overlook how Hugo is packed with features designed specifically to provide category-leading convenience to both developers and site owners.
 In this article, we’ll try to make at least some headway in correcting that oversight, as we take a closer look at Hugo’s ***archetypes***.

 ## Archetypes in general

 To begin with: what exactly *is* an archetype, Hugo’s use of the term aside?

-According to [dictionary.com](https://www.dictionary.com/browse/archetype){: target="_blank" rel="noopener noreferrer"}, the word *archetype* means: “The original pattern of model from which all things of the same kind are copied or on which they are based; a model or first form; \[a\] prototype.”
+According to [dictionary.com](https://www.dictionary.com/browse/archetype), the word *archetype* means: “The original pattern of model from which all things of the same kind are copied or on which they are based; a model or first form; \[a\] prototype.”

 Think of a cookie-cutter.
 With cookie dough and a cookie-cutter that’s shaped like a gingerbread man, you’ll end up with gingerbread-man cookies.
 That cookie-cutter’s shape was the *archetype* for the shape of each cookie.